TheCaptain989/radarr-striptracks/README.md

 Multiple codes may be concatenated, such as `:eng:spa` for both English and Spanish.
 Order is unimportant.

->![warning] **WARNING:** If no subtitle language is detected via Radarr/Sonarr configuration or specified on the command-line, all subtitles are removed.
+> [!WARNING] If no subtitle language is detected via Radarr/Sonarr configuration or specified on the command-line, all subtitles are removed.

 ### Language Code Modifiers
 Each language code can optionally be followed by a plus (`+`) and one or more modifier characters.
 Supported modifiers are: